barbecuesteve/api-governance/compliance-example-hipaa-healthcare.md

 - **Master Patient Index (MPI)** - Does not perform patient identity matching or resolve patient identities across systems
 - **Electronic Health Records (EHR)** - Does not store clinical data, patient charts, lab results, or medical histories
 - **Clinical Decision Support** - Does not interpret clinical data or enforce treatment protocols
-- **HL7 Message Processing** - Does not parse or transform HL7 v2 messages or C-CDA documents (though it can govern APIs that do)
+- **HL7 Message Processing** - Does not parse or transform HL7 v2 messages or C-CDA documents (but can govern APIs that do)

 **External Integrations:**
-- **Health Information Exchange (HIE)** - Does not directly participate in Carequality, CommonWell, or Direct messaging networks (but governs APIs that connect to them)
+- **Health Information Exchange (HIE)** - Does not directly participate in Carequality, CommonWell, or Direct messaging networks (but can govern APIs that connect to them)
 - **Payer/Claims Systems** - Does not process insurance claims, eligibility checks, or payment transactions
-- **Public Health Reporting** - Does not generate or submit case reports to health authorities (but tracks that reporting APIs were called)
+- **Public Health Reporting** - Does not generate or submit case reports to health authorities (but can track that reporting APIs were called)

 **Compliance Interpretation:**
 - **Legal/Privacy Review** - Platform provides technical controls and audit evidence, but does not interpret HIPAA regulations, state privacy laws, or provide legal guidance
-- **Business Associate Agreements** - Does not create, negotiate, or manage BAAs (but tracks which vendors have agreements on file)
+- **Business Associate Agreements** - Does not create, negotiate, or manage BAAs (but can track which vendors have agreements on file)

 ### Integration Model